-Use coconut oil for your hair to grow thicker, fuller hair and keep your scalp healthy.
+This helps grow thicker, fuller hair and keeps your scalp healthy.

-Wash your hair – it might need an extra wash or two to get all the oil out, especially if you’re using a mild, natural shampoo.
+Wash your hair.
+It might need an extra wash or two to get all the oil out, especially if you use mild, natural shampoo.

-Frizzy hair is caused by heat and humidity, which can be climate related or from regular use of blow dryers, hot curlers or flat irons.
+Frizzy hair is caused by heat and humidity.
+It can be climate related or from blow dryers, hot curlers or flat irons.

-It’s not only unaesthetic, it can also damage your hair because it makes the hair swell and then shrink again.
+It’s not just how it looks, but it can also really damage your hair as it swells and then shrinks again.

 Eyelash & eyebrow conditioner

-The nutrients in coconut oil moisturize your eyelashes and eyebrows, help avoid protein loss and stimulate hair growth.
+The nutrients in coconut oil moisturize your eyelashes and eyebrows.
+They help avoid protein loss and stimulate hair growth.

-Gently rub a bit of coconut oil mixed with castor oil on your lashes before you go to sleep and let it work overnight.
+Mix a bit of coconut oil with castor oil and gently rub it on your lashes and eyebrows before you go to sleep.
+Let it work overnight.

 Split hair ends treatment

-Make your own hair mask combining two great natural hair treatments; coconut oil and extra virgin olive oil.
+Make your own hair mask with two great natural hair products: coconut oil and extra virgin olive oil.

-This mix of healthy fatty acids and antioxidants will boost your scalp and hair from the roots to the hair ends.
+This mix of healthy fatty acids and antioxidants boosts your scalp and hair from the roots up to the hair ends.

-Leave in for 1 hour or overnight with a shower cap and towel on.
-Wash out well.
+Leave it in for at least an hour or overnight.
+Use a shower cap and cover with a towel.

-Old skin from a dry, very oily or infected scalp results in itchiness, flaking, redness and irritation which can lead to the oh so uncharming dandruff.
+Old skin from a dry, very oily or infected scalp can cause itchiness, flaking, redness and irritation.
+This can eventually lead to dandruff.